Gheo-Tech/blog/_posts/2022-12-25-rust-docker-images.md

 # … bla bla compiling stuff…
 ```

 This will compile a static binary that will get saved to `target/x86_64-unknown-linux-musl/release/BINARY_NAME`.
-In comparison with the normal binary you get when compiling just without musl, you will see there are no extra dependencies:
+In comparison with the binary you get when compiling without musl, you will see there are no extra dependencies:

 ```console
 # binary compiled with cargo build --release